Last Updated on: 4th October 2023, 12:11 am

 Wilt has many NBA records, 72 to be exact; some will likely never be broken, or at least any time soon…

-Some of these records are his famous 100-point game averaging 50.4 points per game in the 1961-1962 season.
+Some of these records include his famous 100-point game, which he averaged 50.4 points per game in the 1961-1962 season.

-Wilt’s height and astonishing vertical made him a monster in scoring, rebounding and blocking.
+Wilt’s height and astonishing vertical made him a monster in scoring, rebounding, and blocking.

 2. Darrell Griffith Vertical (48” Inches)